 Taayush means living together living the revolution living it good living the change living the way we want to see society.
 We live the end of the occupation as we go, in direct action and the presentation of alternatives.
-We make the end of the occupation as we go, without politicians, rich people that sit on spinning chairs made of dead cows’ skin that mix potions to create divided, butchered societies.
+We make the end of the occupation as we go, without politicians, rich people on spinning chairs made of dead cows’ skin who mix potions to create divided, butchered societies.
 Getting beaten up is a byproduct.
 We put ourselves in dangerous situations for the pearls of experience for the pure notion of taayush.
-Gems like sitting that day yesterday 10-07-12 at Bir al-Id with the three beaten worn out powerful fathers of the village and looking at the beautiful view of the hills of Jinba and the Arad Valley and Masada in the distance.
+Gems like sitting that day yesterday 10-07-12 at Bir al-Id with the three beaten worn out fathers of the village and looking at the beautiful view of the hills of Jinba and the Arad Valley and Masada in the distance.

 “Ahla manzar fi Bir al-Id – the prettiest view is at Bir al-Id,” I said.

 “Come live here, you can have it!” bellowed Haj Ismail known as a great grandfather to 90 kids spread across South Hebron.
 A powerful, 80 year old man, who doesn’t speak but only yells and named me al-Hind (the Indian), because of my eyes, and in another occasion named me abu-Sha’ar (the guy with the hair) and was always eager to utilize Taayush activists to widen dirt roads, rebuild destroyed houses, prepare water cisterns or simply move a hill of dirt to one side and then off to another.
 This reminds me how I love doing physical work and admire the Haj who lifts rocks half his size, and tirelessly roars about the fall of Ghadafi in a half-comprehensible dialect.